 The Council of the Town of Aurora is responsible for two key elements in carrying out their duties.
-Council must represent and advance the interests, needs and actively plan for the future, and serve the residents and businesses of the community byof the Town of Aurora, advancing their interests and needs, while also actively planning the community for the future.
-Secondly, Council must while also rresponsibly manageing a large municipal corporation, including its future, assets, resources resources, assets, needs and interests.
+Council must represent and serve the residents and businesses of the community by advancing their interests and needs, while also actively planning the community for the future.
+Secondly, Council must responsibly manage a large municipal corporation, including its future, assets, resources, needs and interests.
 The funding raised and used by the corporation comes primarily from within the community, and must be used wisely, obtaining good value and cared for responsibly.
 Within the context of annual corporation budgets, Council is committed to remain engaged with the community and continually strengthen the municipal corporation's overall fiscal sustainability, balanced with the need for Aurora's property taxation levels and water rates to remain comparable and affordable within the context of the Greater Toronto Area.